-The world of work is changing rapidly.
+The world of work is changing rapidly when it comes to professional development.
 It’s common for professionals to be expected to do more with fewer resources.
-This only fuels stress and feelings of overwhelm.
+This is why it’s so important to be able to learn at work in a way that is efficient and effective, as it will help you avoid stress and overwhelm.

-Not only do you need to perform tasks on hand, but you also need to equip yourself with the skills and knowledge to sustain your career, advance your career and improve your work performance.
+At work, especially when starting a new job, not only do you need to perform tasks on hand, but you also need to equip yourself with the skills and knowledge to sustain your career, advance, and improve your work performance.
 When you feel too busy to upgrade your skills, how do you make time to learn at work?

 Continuous learning impacts your employability.
-It is essential to show employers your willingness to stay updated or even ahead of trends.
-Your ability to think critically, be agile from learning and consistently apply what you learn is critical in a constantly changing economy.
+It is essential to show employers your willingness to stay updated or even ahead of trends in your work life.
+Your ability to think critically, be agile from learning, and consistently apply what you learn is critical in a constantly changing economy.